 Pest resistance?
 Deer proof?
 Wildlife value?

 Always make sure you follow the planting instructions.
-If you are unsure, just check the internet.
-Type in the name of your species and guaranteed you will find some good information.
+If you are unsure, there’s tons of information on the internet.

-Economical option.
-Good for big areas.
-Requires water to germinate.
+Economical.
+Good for large areas.
+Requires frequent water to germinate.
 Smart option for annuals.

-Not washed away easily.
-A good option for bigger areas.
-Smart choice for perennials
+Are not washed away easily.
+Good option for large areas.
+Plugs are a smart choice for perennials.

-Most expensive but quick and safe result, fast fill-in.
-Loosen roots and water when you are planting.
+Most expensive but quick with reliable results.
+Loosen roots and water when planting.

 Easy transport and economical for dormant plants.
 Doesn’t work for all plants species.

-Most bulbs should be planted late fall, different bulbs require different planting depths.
-Store dry.
+Most bulbs should be planted in late fall, different bulbs require different planting depths.

 Limited storage time.
 Easy to plant.
 Follow instruction for soil type, depth and watering.